 Once they’re cool (which doesn’t take long) it’s time to crack the shells.

 I used a small hammer and gave them each a little tap, taking care not to crush them completely.
 The insides can be saved and fed to the squirrels (that’s what we plan to do) or just thrown out.
-Some people even eat them, though I’ve heard they’re quite bitter.
+Some people even eat them, though I’ve heard they’re awfully bitter.

-With crushed shells ready, you can now decorate your pot.
+With crushed shells ready, you can now decorate your planter.

 Start by giving the pot a good coating of Mod Podge.

 Sprinkle the shells on, pressing down as needed, and allow it to dry.

 While the shells were drying, I used some of the caps to decorate the top rim of the pot.

-Of course you can use any color paint that matches your decor, or simply leave it natural if you like.
+Of course, you can use any color paint that matches your decor or just leave it natural if you prefer.

 How simple is that?

-This is much more interesting than an ordinary clay pot and a perfect way to showcase fall acorns, don’t you think?
+This is much more interesting than an ordinary clay pot and a unique way to use some fall acorns, don’t you think?